VagelisD/Buffer-Overflow-Practise/README.md

 # Buffer-Overflow-Practise

-Basically a section about putting down some of the buffer overflow basics.
+Basically a section about putting down some of the basics regarding buffer overflow.